Learn More About Ringling Bros.’ Cruelty

-At least 30 elephants, including four babies, have died since 1992, including an 8-month-old baby elephant named Riccardo who was destroyed after he fractured his hind legs when he fell from a circus pedestal.
-Elephants are not the only animals with Ringling to suffer tragic deaths.
+At least 30 elephants, including four babies, have died since 1992, including an 8-month-old baby elephant named Riccardo who was euthanized after he fractured his hind legs when he fell from a circus pedestal.
+Elephants are not the only animals with Ringling who have tragically died.
 In 2004, a 2-year-old lion died of apparent heatstroke while the circus train crossed the Mojave Desert.

 Since 2010, Ringling has had multiple elephants test positive for the human strain of tuberculosis (TB).
 TB is highly transmissible from elephants to humans, even without direct contact.